FTChinese/NEXT/README.md

 1. Get 100 points in Google's [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/).
 2. Core experience, as defined in [General Best Practice](http://origami.ft.com/docs/developer-guide/general-best-practices/) is available in the first request, without any external CSS and JS.
-3. First response is smaller than 14k.
+3. First response is smaller than 14k (after GZIP?).
 4. Use serviceworker correctly to cache assets and save time.
-5. Don't load custom web font for web page.
+5. Don't load custom Chinese web font for web page.
 6. Ad codes don't block critical content.
-7. Load as less as possible CSS and images on mobile (payment by traffic) by serving different mobile CSS and full CSS.
+7. Load as less as possible CSS and images on mobile (especially data which are paid by traffic) by serving different mobile CSS and full CSS.
-8. Use placeholder, relative div and Responsive Image Service to load images and avoid reflow.
+8. Use skeleton screens, placeholders, relative divs and Responsive Image Service to load images and avoid reflow.
 9. Lazy-load images that are not in the first view.
 10. Check if CSS and JS is loaded successfully and fall back when CDN fails.
-11. Use Preconnect or Prefetch to speed up asset loading.
+11. Use Preconnect and Prefetch to speed up asset loading.
     `<link href="http://static.ftchinese.com/" rel="preconnect" crossorigin>`